bit101/manifesto/README.md

 go install github.com/bit101/manifesto/cmd/manifesto@latest
 ```

-This will still require CairoGraphics and a supported C compiler, but will not require explicitly checking out the repo and other dependencies.
+This will still require CairoGraphics and a supported C compiler (and go, of course), but will not require explicitly checking out the repo and other dependencies.